TheBraveByte/mail-app/test.md

 The application router to execute all the HTTP requests is now correctly done.
 It would help if you looked into the next section that shows how the mail server is setup up to receive data from a channel.

-## Integrating Gmail API for sending and receiving emails
+## Integrating Gmail API for Sending and Receiving Emails

 Using Goroutines to achieve concurrency in sending mail to various people all at once to achieve utmost performance and efficiency is the target goal of this application.